sebymusundi/AMR_pipeline/README.md

 The tools used in the pipeline are listed below and used agter guppy was used to basecall and barcode the reads.

-Fastqc    - Check the quality of the reads
+Fastqc    - Check the quality of the reads.

-Porechop  -  removal of adapters
+Porechop  -  removal of adapters.

-Filtlong - Filtering of reads
+Filtlong - Filtering of reads.

-Flye     - de novo assembly of the reads racon + medaka - polishing of the reads
+Flye     - de novo assembly of the reads.

+racon + medaka - polishing of the reads.